JakeSteam/blog-programming/_drafts/2024-11-10-implementing-google-in-app-updates-for-android.md

 updateHandler.forceUpdateIfNeeded(this)
 ```

-This should be done as soon as possible in your app's main / launcher Activity, wherever users start when opening the app.
+This should be done as soon as possible in your app's main / launcher Activity (e.g. in `onCreate`), wherever users start when opening the app.
 It's also fine to call this from multiple Activities, e.g. if deep linked users go via a different Activity.

+Note that this _must_ be called before your Activity's `onResume`, as explained [in this StackOverflow comment](https://stackoverflow.com/a/67582633/608312).

 ## Testing

-To quote myself when raising the PR to implement this feature:
+To quote myself about testing on the PR to implement this feature:

 > Oh god.
 This took as long as the implementation!